Chauhantirth23/MCW-Internet-of-Things/Whiteboard design session/WDS trainer guide - Internet of Things.md

    If Stream Analytics was used, then you could store the hot data in SQL DB or expose a real-time dataset to a Power BI dashboard.
 Using Storm, your options broaden to SQL DB or HBase, but SQL DB would still be the preferred option because it would require more development for the Web Dashboard to "join" additional data to the telemetry that is used in the reports (such as friendly device names, labels, and so on).

    When averaged to a 5-minute window per device, the write requirement becomes very low \~0.06 MB/s.
 SQL DB S0 or higher could easily handle this load.

+5. How does your solution support ad-hoc queries of the real-time state of devices across the solution?

+   The Azure Digital Twins service creates a twin graph of the IoT environment.
+This twin graph is queryable with the Azure Digital Twins query language.

+6. What Azure service do you recommend to create building maps to pinpoint the location of deployed IoT devices?

+   The Azure Maps service provides the Azure Maps Indoor Maps module that allows for the definition and rendering of indoor maps.
+This module supports multiple facilities and levels.
+Indoor maps can augment the solution by pinning the location of devices, in other situations, it could also be leveraged with beacons to indicate the current location of devices in motion.

 _"Cold" path processing_